 </script>

 The entire project is written in TypeScript and declaration files are automatically generated.
-That means that if you are using TypeScript, the compiler can automatically infer the type of the various values exported from structure-bytes
+That means that if you are using TypeScript, the compiler can automatically infer the type of the various values exported from structure-bytes.
+To import the package, use:

 import * as sb from 'structure-bytes'

-The typings allow the compiler to automatically infer what types of values a Type
+The typings allow the compiler to automatically infer what types of values a Type can serialize.
+For example:

 const type = new sb.StructType({